mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/02.conferencing/docs.md

 ![alt_text](zoom-10.png "invite link")
 - you can either simply share the link provided on the meeting page, or
 - tap or click 'Copy the invitation'

+!!
+Do NOT share this link on an open website or in any social media (Instagram, Twitter, etc.)

 !!!!
 We recommend that you post this invitation, including the join link and the call-in numbers, prominently in your Moodle site where learners will know to find it.
 You may also choose to email it to your class list, and include the basic information in any reminders.